mmistakes/made-mistakes-jekyll/about.md

 ## And Who Are You Again?

 Oh hey.
 I'm Michael Rose, just another boring, tattooed, time traveling, designer and illustrator working in Buffalo, New York.
-I'm into drawing faceless portraits[^1] of strangers on an iPad using [Paper by FiftyThree](http://www.fiftythree.com/paper), movie theater popcorn, [chicken wings done right](http://www.duffswings.com "Duff's Famous Wings"), dust collecting record collections, and over using ellipses and em-dashes.
+I'm into drawing [faceless portraits of strangers]({{ site.url }}/articles/paperfaces-ipad-portrait-project.html) on an iPad using [Paper by FiftyThree](http://www.fiftythree.com/paper), movie theater popcorn, [chicken wings done right](http://www.duffswings.com "Duff's Famous Wings"), dust collecting record collections, and over using ellipses and em-dashes.

 Oh, and I'm a recent father of twin girls and will someday help redesign [my wife's blog](http://2littlerosebuds.com "2 Little Rosebuds")...